-Internet users all over the world connect to websites and web services under the country code .de – more than 7 billion times every day!
+Internet users all over the world connect to websites and web services under the country code .de – almost 6.5 billion times every day!
 As long as everything keeps running smoothly, most users hardly think about or notice how this is being achieved.
 For the complex processes involved behind the scenes, the so-called name service plays an essential role.
 It is run by DENIC, everyday around the clock, in a stable, secure, and reliable way.

 Link between User and Web

 The name service is essentially based on the Domain Name System (DNS).
 This system is indispensable for the accessibility of websites, e-mails, download portals, web shops, online banking systems, or social media.
 Its main function is to respond to name resolution queries of users typing a web address that they wish to connect to into their Internet browser.
 The Domain Name System (DNS) enables us to use simple names for computers or services instead of having to remember long numbers.
 The system converts or "resolves" these names into numeric labels (IP numbers) that can be processed and are used by the computers to communicate among each other.
 Thanks to the DNS, we can just key in, for example, www.denic.de instead of 184.108.40.206.

 Name resolution is achieved by means of a large number of special computers called "name servers".
 On the name servers, information on how the simple names (domains) translate into IP numbers is stored in so-called "zone files".
 These are a kind of telephone directory for the Internet.
 Managing the German zone (.de) of this directory is among the responsibilities of DENIC.